jacobmoroni/ubuntu_hacks/README.md

 # ubuntu_hacks
-my personal hacks and things that I want to remember about ubuntu
+my personal hacks and things that I want to remember about ubuntu (CTRL-SHIFT-M to preview in atom)

 ### Command Line Stuff
 ***